 - Tardive dyskinesia (trouble controlling movements), which may become permanent

 - This medicine may make you dizzy, drowsy, or lightheaded, especially when you first use it or when the dose is changed.
 It may also cause trouble with controlling body movements, which may lead to falls, fractures, or other injuries.
-Do not drive or do anything that could be dangerous until you know how this medicine affects you.
+Do not drive or do anything else that could be dangerous until you know how this medicine affects you.
 Standing up slowly from a sitting or lying position can lessen the chance of getting dizzy.

 - This medicine may cause you to become overheated.
 Drink plenty of water during hot weather or when exercising.